 Second, the “best” is only the best one that fits your needs, situation, and budget.
 We don’t try to fit a square peg in a round hole with such important insurance coverage.

 However, not all carriers insure nurses the same.
-Look at this snapshot out of an underwriting guide.
+Look at this snapshot out of this carrier’s underwriting guide.
 They classify the registered nurse occupation at a class 2 if you are not an office or supervising RN.

-Additionally, the carriers we like all have the:
+Additionally, the carriers we like all have the following:

 • Own-occupation definition